-A dental bridge is comprised of two dental crowns located on each end with the false teeth (the pontics) located in between them.
-Both traditional and implant-supported dental bridges are fixed dental restorations that can be used to replace two or more missing teeth in a row.
-Although a traditional bridge is a successful treatment, there are many benefits to choosing an implant-supported bridge.
+A dental bridge has two dental crowns on each end with the false teeth (the pontics) between them.
+Both traditional and implant-supported dental bridges are fixed dental restorations.
+They can both replace two or more missing teeth in a row.
+Although a conventional bridge is a successful treatment, there are many benefits to choosing an implant-supported bridge.

-Traditional dental bridges have been used for a long time to replace one or more consecutive missing teeth.
-A major disadvantage to having one placed is that the process requires two teeth on either side of the gap to be reduced in order to accommodate the bridgework.
+Traditional dental bridges can replace one or more consecutive missing teeth.
+A significant disadvantage to choosing a bridge is that your dentist must file down two teeth on either side of the gap to accommodate the bridgework.
 Essentially, you are replacing missing teeth by damaging two more teeth.
 Also, a traditional fixed bridge does not replace the teeth at the root.

-The dentist can permanently secure an implant-supported dental bridge is permanently secured without needing to damage any healthy remaining teeth.
-After Dr. Deckard surgically places at least two implant posts in the jawbone, a custom dental bridge will be attached to them, holding it securely in place.
+The dentist can permanently secure an implant-supported dental bridge without damaging healthy remaining teeth.
+After Dr. Deckard surgically places at least two implant posts in the jawbone, he will securely attach a custom dental bridge to them.

-The greatest advantage to using this type of restoration to replace multiple missing teeth is the dental implants will act as tooth roots, preventing bone loss in the jaw.
+The most significant advantage to using this type of restoration to replace multiple missing teeth is the dental implants will act as tooth roots, preventing bone loss in the jaw.
 This will create structural support for the jaw.
-Also, an implant-supported bridge does not require healthy teeth to be reduced.
+Also, an implant-supported bridge does not require healthy teeth to be filed down.

 Implant-Supported Partial Denture

-A partial denture is a custom-made dental restoration that is used when a patient is missing several teeth in various locations along an arch.
-This type of prosthesis is often used when the patient still has some healthy teeth and just needs to fill in several missing teeth.
+A partial denture is a custom-made dental restoration used when a patient misses several teeth in various locations along a tooth arch.
+Dentists often use this prosthesis when the patient still has some healthy teeth and needs to fill in several missing teeth.

 Traditionally, a partial is removable and will only replace the crowns of the missing teeth.
 The false teeth are connected to a gum-colored base.
-Metal clips from this base are used to hold it in place in the mouth.
-The disadvantage to using a traditional partial is the metal clips are sometimes visible when the patient smiles and it does not replace the teeth at the root.
+Metal clips from this base will help hold it in place in the mouth.
+The disadvantage to using a traditional partial is the metal clips are sometimes visible when the patient smiles, and it does not replace the teeth at the root.

 An implant-supported partial denture offers more advantages than a traditional partial.
-They allow patients to speak, bite and chew better and there are no visible metal clasps.
-Other advantages include: preventing bone loss in the jaw because the implants replace the teeth at the root and there are fewer food restrictions since dental implants are more durable.
+Implant-secured partials allow patients to speak, bite, and chew better without visible metal clasps.
+Other benefits include preventing bone loss in the jaw because the implants replace the teeth at the root, and there are fewer food restrictions since dental implants are more durable.

 Dr. Deckard will surgically place two or more implants at his Washington, DC, dentist’s office.
 He will attach a custom-made partial denture after about three to six months of healing.